qmcgrath/Kravitz-Lab-Cage-Scale/README.md

 However, it can be seen in the color coded histogram that not all scales performed equally.
 In fact, Table 3 demonstrates the distribution of error across the scales - with scale A outperforming the other two substaintially.

+### Data Selection Overview
+The sporadic nature of mouse interaction with the scale results in many partial weight records.
+Additionally, the nature of low-cost Arduino components results in lower quality data.
+Several steps where taken to filter recorded grams to improve accuracy.
+First, any data point below 15 grams was discarded.
+A trade off between accuracy and resolution, it was determined that a minimum of 100 recorded grams was sufficient.
+Median was used over mean, as it is more robust to outliers.

 ### Next Steps
 - More user friendly 3d design